pandaraboinarajasekhar/USER-CONFIGURABLE-MEDICINE-REMINDER-SYSTEM/README.md

 ## 🧭 User Guide

 1. Power ON the system.
-2. LCD displays current RTC time.
+2. LCD displays the current RTC time.
 3. Press Switch-2 to enter configuration mode.
 4. Configure RTC and medicine schedules.
 5. Wait for the scheduled reminder.